-My article on Daily Blog Tips did pretty well on the blog that it receive good comment and bring in new readers before closing comment on it.
+My article on Daily Blog Tips did pretty well on the blog it receive good comments and brought in new readers before closing comments on it.
 It also ranks at number one for its target keyword – Effective Blog Commenting on Google from the moment it was published, why is this so?

-I discover that “list post” perform better over at daily blog tips.
+I discover that “list post” performs better than daily blog tips.
 In fact, 17 out of the 26 popular posts on Daily Blog Tips are made of the list posts.

-So I know for sure that I just have to come up with a list post if I don’t want to appear just another blogger on Daniel Sccoco’s blog.
+So I know for sure that I just have to come up with a list of posts if I don’t want to appear as just another blogger on Daniel Sccoco’s blog.

 And what list post could it be?

-So I had to hit the topic from a different angle and take from Brian Dean of backlinko’s advice, “find a proven blog topic, and make it better“.
+So I had to hit the topic from a different angle and take Brian Dean of Backlinko’s advice, “find a proven blog topic, and make it better“.

 Yes, that’s all I did to write my guest article on Daily Blog Tips.

-I use Buzzumo to find articles on blog commenting that already perform well in the industry and I find one writing by Neil Patel of QuickSprout.
+I use Buzzumo to find articles on blog commenting that already perform well in the industry.
+I find one written by Neil Patel of QuickSprout.